Michelle Deponte – Psychologist

 BPsych(Hons), Assoc.
 MAPS

-Jacqueline is a registered Psychologist who has experience working with Children, Adolescents and Adults in both public and private health settings.
-She is trained in Cognitive Behavioural Therapy and Advanced Interpersonal Therapy and takes a very practical approach to educating and teaching individuals to address concerns with anxiety, phobias, grief and loss, post-traumatic stress disorder, emotional regulation and social skills deficits.
+Jacqueline is a registered Psychologist who has experience working with Adolescents and Adults in both public and private health settings.
+She is trained in Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Advanced Interpersonal Therapy and Trauma Therapy.
+She takes a very practical approach to educating and teaching individuals to address concerns with anxiety, phobias, grief and loss, post-traumatic stress disorder, pain, and adult attachment issues.

 Jacqueline has experience in drug and alcohol use, couples counselling, self-harming, anger and mental health issues, stress and work related factors, such as time management, bullying, critical incidents and mediation.

-Jacqueline has a passion for assisting both young people and adults recognise the mechanics of their relationship/s, their physical and emotional responses and develop effective communication and resilience building skills.
+Jacqueline has a passion for assisting adults to recognise the mechanics of their relationship/s, their physical and emotional responses and develop effective communication and resilience building skills.

 Tamra Sillick – Clinical Psychologist